Rejected: Reviewer Can't Access a Gated Feature (2026)

 1. Demo account is on the free tier; rejected feature is paid

 You created a sandbox account and documented it in App Review notes, but server-side that user is on the Free plan.
 The reviewer logs in, tries to use the Pro feature, hits the paywall.
-They don’t have a credit card to subscribe; they reject.
+They don’t have a sandbox card to subscribe, and Apple’s reviewers will not create their own account or buy a subscription to test yours.
+They reject.

 How to spot it: Look up the demo account in your database.
 Check subscription_status or plan.
 If it’s not the highest tier, this is the cause.